Commercial Real Estate Breakfast

 It’s an inspiring morning where attendees can share ideas, hear about the latest industry trends, and learn how to make their work as impactful as possible.
 Please note, the venue and topic change each year to reflect current developments in the industry.

-Wellness by Design – Connecting Art, Health, and Real Estate Development
+Thank You to Everyone Who Joined Us for Commercial Real Estate Breakfast 2025: Wellness By Design – Connecting Art, Health, and Real Estate Development.

 Shane Connell, Executive Vice President at The Connell Company